21 Must-Read Stats About How Many Emails Are Sent per Day

 3. The Queen sent her first email in 1976.

-Back when “email volume” wasn’t considered a threat to people’s peace of mind and overall wellbeing, the Queen sent her first electronic letter.
-In fact, she was the first royal and head of state to ever send one.
+Back when “email volume” wasn’t considered a threat to people’s peace of mind and overall well-being, Queen Elizabeth II sent her first electronic letter.
+In fact, she was the first royal and head of state ever to send one.

 In 1976, Her Majesty visited the Royal Signals and Radar Establishment, where she composed her first email.
 Interestingly, she signed it simply with “Elizabeth R”, a signoff she continues to use.